 Restrictions on submit

-Your submitted .fss-file has to be in the correct syntax for fSound to convert into a wav-file.
+Your submitted .fss-file has to be in the correct syntax for fSound to convert it into a wav-file.

 Accepted file format

 Playback (for voting)